-The CSULA Doctorate in Educational Leadership is a college-wide degree program that draws on faculty expertise across the college and the CSULA campus.
-The doctoral program is designed for those who seek leadership roles in educational organizations and are committed to addressing the challenges of urban education through relevant and meaningful scholarship and practitioner-based inquiry.
+The Cal State LA Doctorate in Educational Leadership is a college-wide degree program that draws on faculty expertise across the college and the Cal State LA campus.
+The doctoral program is designed for those who seek leadership roles in educational organizations and are committed to addressingthe challenges of urban education through relevant and meaningful scholarship and practitioner-based inquiry.

-Leadership Grounded in Knowledge and Expertise in Teaching, Learning and Organizational Change,
+- Leadership Grounded in Knwledge and Expertise in Teaching, Learning and Organizational Change,

 With emphasis placed on leadership in practice, the program fosters expanded understanding of the many contexts in which educational leadership takes place.
 It focuses on the expertise, scholarship, and inquiry necessary to advance all students' rights to an education that supports social and economic justice and academic success.
 The program aims to develop leaders who engage in collaboration with members of diverse urban communities to analyze how the policies and practices of educational, political and legal institutions have addressed issues of access, equity, and full democratic participation.

-The program goals are woven through the three emphases offered in the CSULA program:
+The program goals are woven through the four emphases offered in the Cal State LA Ed.D.
+Program:

 Students will select an emphasis area when applying to the program and incoming cohorts will be balanced with students from each area of emphasis.
 Course work will consist of core courses taken by all students in the cohort and courses specific to the emphases will be taken by students specializing in those areas.
 Core courses for the Ed.D. degree program are:

 - Understanding and Using Research to Answer Questions about Diverse Urban Schools